 EXECUTION

 Divide students into two groups.
 Boys versus girls is my go-to.
-They should be in a line facing the board.
-You should be standing between the two lines facing the board, too.
+They should be in 2 lines facing the board.
 Set the expectation that you will not call out a problem until it is silent.
 When the first two opponents are up, you could say, “Two fifths!”
-The student to hit 40% first would win and stay in the game, and the other student would take a seat.
-The flyswatters are passed on.
+The student who hit 40% first would win and stay in the game, and the other student would take a seat.
+The fly swatters are passed on.
 The winner would go to the back of the line, and the next two students would be up.
 You keep playing until there is one player left.

 Math Review Game: SCAVENGER HUNT